Theme: Mercy and Grace

 This week’s lesson teaches us the reasons why we should serve the Lord.

-What two difficulties surface in the analysis of this parable?
+What word is very significant in the closing phrase of this parable?
+Why?

 Think about opportunities to serve God you might have missed until now.

 Do not wait to serve God. . ..
 Start now.
 Serve now.
 Keep at your service year after year.